 Cesky Krumlov guide – top sights & best viewpoints

 The picturesque town Cesky Krumlov is located close to the Austrian border and after Prague, the second most popular destination in Czech Republic.
 It’s a UNESCO world heritage site since 1992 and with its medieval old town a real tourist magnet.
+In this blog post, we will show you more about the best sights of Cesky Krumlov and where you can find the best views of the town.

 Why you have to visit Cesky Krumlov?